ArrowrIcon Home icon

-Trams ran on rails which had tracks set into the roads.
-Consequently they were not at all manoeuvrable: The driver couldn't steer and other road users had to keep a constant look-out to get out of their way.
+Because trams ran on rails, they were not at all manoeuvrable: The driver couldn't steer and other road users had to keep a constant look-out to get out of their way.

 Tram conductors